In this archaeological field practicum, you explore the archaeology of mountain society with an international team in mountain sites in the Apennines.

 Expenses and Accommodation in Molise

 The participants will stay at the study center in Jelsi (CeDISA).
 Tuition and lodging is free for participants enrolled in the above mentioned Dutch universities.
 After successful completion of the campaign, international travel expenses will be reimbursed up to €100,- for students enrolled in the KNIR partner universities.
 Meals are also included.
 Participants sleep in shared rooms; please bring a sleeping bag, clothes for both hot and cold weather, a hat and sturdy mountain boots to the (somewhat spartan) base camp in Molise.
-Of course, the practicum and lodging etc. will be organized in agreement with the health measures taken by the government to ban Covid19.

 Credits and assessment

 The study load is the equivalent of max.
 6 ECTS (168 hours) for the full campaign.
 Each student should arrange with his/her home coordinator whether the course can be a part of the existing curriculum.
 Students will be assessed on the basis of participation and their development of insights and skills during the field school.

 Application and admission

 Students can apply via the link below; include in your application: